-Because SEO is a very competitive word and the EDM (Exact Match Domain) does not contribute practically nothing when it comes to keywords or sectors of very high competition.
+Because SEO is a very competitive world and the EDM (Exact Match Domain) contribute practically nothing when it comes to keywords or sectors of very high competition.

 All I’d be doing is messing up my brand domain.
 It doesn’t make sense for the few or no benefits I’m going to get.

-Example 2: Domain with brand and long tail keyword
+Example 2: Domain with a brand and long tail keyword

 The domain name could be “freddiesoriaseoexpert.com”.

-Example 3: Domain with brand and Local SEO
+Example 3: Domain with a brand and Local SEO

 Another combination, in this case including keyword and geolocation: freddiesoriaseoexpertlondon.com.